arnabganguly/HDInsightHBaseYCSB/YSCB.md

 ```
 n_splits = 200 # HBase recommends (10 * number of regionservers)
 ```
-- Set the table splits and then create the HBase table which would be used to run the tests
+- Set the table splits( 10 *  and then create the HBase table which would be used to run the tests
 ```

 hbase(main):005:0* n_splits = 200 # HBase recommends (10 * number of regionservers)